 - And on Law & Order once, though they called it "frozen."

 - The novel The Diving Bell And The Butterfly is an auto-biography by Jean-Dominique Bauby, who had a stroke and suffered this.
 The entire novel was dictated by him indicating which letter he wanted next by blinking.
+Making this more impressive was that, due to an irrigation problem, his right eye was sewn shut - he wrote an entire book while only able to move one eye.
 It was adaptated into a film in 2007.

 - Botulism can not only result in the loss of voluntary muscles, it can also result in the loss of breathing and parts of the nervous system.

 - Folklore backed by some medical evidence supports the idea that after decapitation, a human head might retain consciousness for up to two minutes after separation from the body.
 With no way to communicate and the body gone, slipping into death this way as consciousness fades from the brain must be an excruciating way to go.